-Deliverables: An efficiently operated and well-managed MPO

-h) Data/Information Requests
+Deliverables: Day-to-day departmental operations, performing work tasks and other duties as assigned.
+Resulting in an efficiently operated and well-managed MPO h) Data/Information Requests

 Jurisdictions within the MPO frequently request specific transportation data.
 This task is included because a considerable amount of time can be spent fulfilling requests.
-Information requests can be in the form of creating GIS maps, attending meetings, providing information on planning topics and TPR requirements, and providing technical assistance (operations analysis, modeling assistance, etc.).
+Information requests can be in the form of creating GIS maps, attending meetings, providing information on planning topics and Transportation Planning Rule (TPR) requirements, and providing technical assistance (operations analysis, modeling assistance, etc.).